Carl Kiekhaefer

 Elmer Carl Kiekhaefer (June 4, 1906 – October 5, 1983) was the founder of Kiekhaefer Mercury (later Mercury Marine) and Kiekhaefer Aeromarine and also a two-time NASCAR championship car owner.

 Kiekhaefer Mercury founder

 Kiekhaefer was born on June 4, 1906, in Mequon, Wisconsin, to Arnold and Clara Wessel Kiekhaefer.
 After graduating from Cedarburg High School, Kiekhaefer spent one year attending the Milwaukee School of Engineering and later took extension courses from the University of Wisconsin that prepared him for a career in electrical engineering.

-In 1927 he briefly worked as a draftsman for Evinrude Motors before being fired for "...frequent, disquieting and brazenly insubordinate arguments concerning design and product development...".
+In 1927, Kiekhaefer briefly worked as a draftsman for Evinrude Motors before being fired for "...frequent, disquieting and brazenly insubordinate arguments concerning design and product development...".

-He was a young engineer right out of college when he received his first of his over 200 patents.
+Kiekhaefer was a young engineer right out of college when he received his first of his over 200 patents.
 He purchased an outboard motor manufacturing company in Cedarburg, Wisconsin in 1939, intending to make magnetic separators for the area's dairy industry.
 The company had 300 defective motors, which he rebuilt and sold to catalog company Montgomery Ward.
 Orders kept coming for the motors, and Kiekhaefer Corporation was born.